Affine Supertrusses and Superbraces: Introduction and Background

 \subsection{Motivation}

 There has been a renewed interest in ternary structures in algebra and geometry.
 Generically, a heap can be viewed as a group in which the identity element has been removed or forgotten.
-We view a heap as an affine generalisation of a group.
-By picking an element of the heap, we can construct a group in which that element acts as the identity.
-All such groups are isomorphic, thus the construction does not depend on the point chosen, however, we do not have an equivalence of categories.
+Heuristically, we view a heap as an affine generalisation of a group.
+By picking an element of the heap, we can construct a group in which that element acts as the identity; this is known as the retraction of the heap.
+All such groups are isomorphic.
+However, we do not have an equivalence of categories, as a point needs to be selected.
 We view selecting an identity as analogous to choosing an observer or picking a gauge in physics.
 If one wants to develop physics without reference to observers, heaps and related ternary structures offer a mathematical route.
 For instance, Breaz et al. \cite{Breaz:2024} demonstrated that affine spaces can be defined without reference to vector spaces by using two ternary operations; one entirely on the set and the other representing an action of the field of scalars.
 A gauge or frame-independent formulation of analytical dynamics requires affine bundles and, because of this, Grabowska et al. (see \cite{Grabowska:2003}) defined Lie brackets on sections of affine bundles.
 Brzeziński \cite{Brzezinski:2022} developed a frame-independent reformulation of Lie brackets on affine bundles using ternary structures.
 Generically, we view algebraic structures based on heaps, and closely related ternary operations, as `affine algebraic structures' in the sense that some privileged element is missing or better stated, not fixed.
 Thus, developing ternary algebraic structures is seen as part of developing structures that do not rely on an underlying vector space but are, in some sense, affine in nature.
-Developing such ternary structures offers a new perspective on binary algebraic structures, affine structures and potentially physics.
+Developing such ternary structures offers a new perspective on binary algebraic structures, affine structures, and potentially physics.